cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/jmap_expire.rst

 .. option:: -l --lock=duration

-    Attempt to lock a mailbox at most *duration* seconds for each operation (e.g expire, expunge).
+    Attempt to lock a mailbox at most *duration* seconds for each operation (e.g expire, unlink).
 Without this option, each mailbox is exclusively locked as long as it takes to complete the requested operation.
 For large mailboxes, this may get other processes stuck waiting for the mailbox.
 With this option, the